decaday/rmk/docs/src/user_guide/1_guide_overview.md

 # Overview

-This guide aims to introduce you how to build your own keyboard firmware using RMK and run it on your microcontroller.
+This guafsafsaasfs firmware using RMK and run it on your microcontroller.
 There are 3 steps of the guide:

 - setup the RMK environment